The Domestic Violence Cycle

-The domestic violence cycle involves 6 stages: build-up, stand-over, explosion, remorse, pursuit, and honeymoon.
-Not all stages are present in every situation.
+The domestic violence cycle involves 6 phases: the build-up phase, stand-over phase, explosion phase, remorse phase, pursuit phase, and honeymoon phase.
+Not all stages are present in every abusive relationship.

 The abuser’s anger rises.
 The relationship does not need to be the cause of the anger.